-The Chapel of St Peter and St Paul is a Neoclassical piece of work by James ‘Athenian’ Stuart and William Newton.
+The Chapel of St Peter and St Paul is a stunning Neoclassical piece of work by James ‘Athenian’ Stuart and William Newton.

-The Chapel is still an active place of worship, holding regular services throughout the week, as well as frequent events and performances.
+The Chapel of St Peter and St Paul is still an active place of worship, holding regular services throughout the week, as well as frequent events and performances.

 Services and events often feature the Chapel Choir, which students from Trinity Laban Conservatoire of Music and Dance.

+With an entrance ticket, you also get a free audio guide of the history of the building to listen to as you explore the grounds.
 Take your time when going through the different rooms and listening to the audio.
 This could take up to 2 hours.

 The Astronomy building is free to enter and has lots of telescopes and information that will keep you engaged, looking towards the stars.